AI Manifesto

 The golden handcuffs are coming off and many are terrified about making it without them.
 We've forgotten that purpose has always been an inside job, that uncertainty is a key part of the adventure of life, and we've individually always been in charge of our own provision.

-From years spent inside and outside various corporate trenches, I've learned a few things about navigating uncertainty, creating purpose, and making it without the golden handcuffs.
+From years spent inside and outside various corporate trenches, I've learned a few things about navigating uncertainty and creating purpose.

-You could say I'm on a mission to help others rediscover this, and face AI disruption with more hope, resilience, and a focus on our big dreams.
+You could say I'm on a mission to help others rediscover this, and navigate our AI times with more hope, resilience, and a focus on big dreams.

 My thinking